 Kata debuted professionally with the South Bend Silver Hawks and hit .261/.328/.365 in 78 games.
 Returning to South Bend in 2000, he hit .255/.327/.367 with 82 runs, 9 triples and 38 stolen bases in 50 attempts.
 Kata moved up to the Lancaster Jethawks in 2001 and batted .296/.355/.419 with 80 runs and 30 stolen bases in 38 tries.
 He was 7 for 16 with 2 walks and two doubles in 4 games for the El Paso Diablos.

 Kata hit .450 in spring training in 2004 and became Arizona's starting second sacker when Roberto Alomar was injured.
-He hit .247/.301/.364 in 42 games before he dislocated his shoulder on May 29 while diving for a ball.
-He would not return to the 2004 Diamondbacks.
+He hit .247/.301/.364 in 42 games before he dislocated his shoulder on May 29th while diving for a ball.
+He did not play again that season.

 Waived by the Phillies in early 2006, Kata was claimed by the Cincinnati Reds.
-Assigning him to their Louisville Bats squad, Matt hit .263/.318/.429 in 113 games, moving primarily to the outfield.
-The Texas Rangers signed the free agent that winter but he hit just .186/.250/.300 in 31 games for the 2007 Rangers and was waived.
+Assigned to their Louisville Bats squad, Matt hit .263/.318/.429 in 113 games, moving primarily to the outfield.
+The Texas Rangers signed the free agent that winter but he hit just .186/.250/.300 in 31 games for Texas in 2007 and was waived again.
 He was claimed by the Pittsburgh Pirates, who assigned him to the Indianapolis Indians.
 After batting .265/.339/.449 in 13 games for the Indians, he was called up when Chris Duffy went on the disabled list.
 When Jose Bautista was injured, Kata began seeing some action at third base, alternating with Jose Castillo.
 When Bautista came back from the DL, Kata was returned to Indianapolis.
 He was hitting .278/.338/.458 for Indianapolis when he was called back to Pittsburgh when Masumi Kuwata was designated for assignment.
-Kata hit .250/.258/.386 in 47 games for the 2007 Pirates.
+In all, Kata hit .250/.258/.386 in 47 games for the Pirates in 2007.